GentenStudios/Phoenix-OLD/Documentation/Networking.md

 [this article by GlenFelder (Gaffer On Games) is a good read](https://gafferongames.com/post/deterministic_lockstep/).
 We process three types of information during runtime.
 States are non-critical but time-sensitive pieces of information that get sent unreliably and are discarded when not received (such as positioning).
-Events are critical pieces of information that are sent via Enet's reliable packet system (Suck as when a block is broken).
+Events are critical pieces of information that are sent via Enet's reliable packet system (Such as when a block is broken).
 Messages are essentially events but we use a third channel on Enet since they are processed by an entirely separate system.
 NOTE: This system's V1 version is a WIP, some information here may describe a future state of the networking system not yet implemented.